Minkowski Decomposition of Associahedra and Related Combinatorics: Tight values for all for

-The final proposition of this section resolves the quest for tight values~$z_{I}^c$ of all redundant inequalities of~$\As_{n-1}^c$.
-Suppose that $\As^c_{n-1}=P_n(\{\tilde z^c_I\})$ such that the inequalities that correspond to an index set~$I=R_\delta$ for some proper diagonal of~$Q_c$ are precisely the facet defining inequalities and all other inequalities are redundant.
-Proposition~\ref{prop_tight_values_for_z_I} describes how to obtain values~$z^c_I$ such that $\As^c_{n-1}=P_n(\{z^c_I\})$ and all inequalities are tight.
+The final proposition of this section resolves the quest for tight values~$z_{I}^c$ of all redundant inequalities of an associahedron that has the normal fan of~$\As_{n-1}^c$.
+If we denote this associahedron by $P_n(\{\tilde z^c_I\})$, then the inequalities that correspond to an index set~$I=R_\delta$ for some proper diagonal of~$Q_c$ are precisely the facet defining inequalities and all other inequalities are redundant.